Feleti Sevele: Career

-Prime Minister
+Prime minister

-Sevele is the country's third non-noble Prime Minister after Shirley Waldemar Baker and Siosateki Tonga.
-He was appointed Acting Prime Minister after the sudden resignation of Ahoeitu Unuakiotonga Tukuaho (at that time commonly known as: Ulukālala Lavaka Ata) on 11 February 2006, six months after a series of pro-democracy protests that called for a lesser role in government for the royal family.
-Sevele's role was made permanent by King Tāufaʻāhau Tupou IV, when he appointed Dr Sevele as the Prime Minister of Tonga on 30 March 2006.
+Sevele was appointed acting prime minister after the sudden resignation of Prince ʻUlukālala Lavaka Ata on 11 February 2006, six months after the series of strikes calling for a lesser role in government for the royal family.
+Sevele's role was made permanent by King Tāufaʻāhau Tupou IV on 30 March 2006.
+He is the country's third non-noble Prime Minister after Shirley Waldemar Baker and Siosateki Tonga.

-On 19 September 2007, Sevele was received by Philippine President Gloria Macapagal Arroyo in Malacañang.
-He attended the Asian Development Bank's "Mobilizing Aid for Trade" conference (18 to 20 September).
+On 19 September 2007, Sevele was received by Philippine President Gloria Macapagal Arroyo in Malacañang, while he was in the country to attend the Asian Development Bank's "Mobilizing Aid for Trade" conference (18 to 20 September).

-Following the resignation of Finance Minister Siosiua 'Utoikamanu, Sevele temporarily took over his portfolio on 26 February 2008 until 'Otenifi Afu'alo Matoto was appointed as Finance Minister on 20 March.
+Following the resignation of Finance Minister Siosiua ʻUtoikamanu, Sevele temporarily took over his portfolio on 26 February 2008 until Afuʻalo Matoto was appointed as Finance Minister on 20 March.

 Sevele did not seek re-election at the 2010 elections.
-Following the completion of his term as Prime Minister he was created a Tongan life peer by King George Tupou V with the noble title of Lord Sevele of Vailahi.
+Following the completion of his term as prime minister, he was created a Tongan life peer by King George Tupou V with the noble title of Lord Sevele of Vailahi.